felipesaraivac/bipa-test/README.md

 # bipa-test
 This is an app that fetches a list of nodes of a bitcoin network and shows to the user
 ## Build tools & versions used
 Compile SDK version: 35
 Build tools version: 35.0.0
 Gradle version: 8.12
 Kotlin version: 2.0.20
 Java version: 17

 ## Steps to run the app

-Import the project in Android Studio
+1. Import the project in Android Studio
-Gradle sync
+2. Gradle sync
-Run the app
+3. Build and run the app

 ## What areas of the app did you focus on?